Traditional Liver Dumpling Soup

 Top Tips

-- Some people will cook the dumplings separately in a small of amount of salted water to avoid turning the broth cloudy.
+- Some people will cook the dumplings separately in a small amount of salted water to avoid turning the broth cloudy.
 I do not think this is necessary.

-- Bread or breadcrumb amounts are estimates, go with the look and feel of the mixture.
+- Bread or breadcrumb amounts are estimates.
+Go with the look and feel of the mixture.

-- If you’re hesitant about the liver taste (or if using liver from an older animal) you should soak it in milk or buttermilk (even sour milk) for 2-6 hours in the refrigerator to remove any unpleasant metallic taste.
+- If you’re hesitant about the liver taste (or if using liver from an older animal), you should soak it in milk or buttermilk (even sour milk) for 2-6 hours in the refrigerator to remove any unpleasant metallic taste.
 Otherwise start with something mild like chicken liver, or a 50/50 mixture of chicken and beef liver.

 Related Recipes